 It’s hard for a prosecutor to claim the medication caused you to be an impaired driver when the drug you took was a valid prescription.

-Sean Logue understands how the medications you take can lead to trouble for you.
-Call him today at 1-844-PITT-OVI.
+Youngstown Criminal Law Group understands how the medications you take can lead to trouble for you.
+Call us today at (330) 625-9199.